Nyan Cat: YouTube video

 YouTube user "saraj00n" (whose real name is Sara June) combined the cat animation with the "Momomomo" version of the song "Nyanyanyanyanyanyanya!", and uploaded it to YouTube on April 5, 2011, three days after Torres had uploaded his animation, giving it the title "Nyan Cat".
 The video rapidly became a success after being featured on websites including G4 and CollegeHumor.
 Christopher Torres said: "Originally, its name was Pop Tart Cat, and I will continue to call it so, but the Internet has reached a decision to name it Nyan Cat, and I'm happy with that choice, too."

 In March 2019, ownership of the YouTube channel hosting the original Nyan Cat video was transferred to Means TV, a worker-owned video streaming service.

+In November 2023, the original Nyan Cat video ceased to be available on the saraj00n YouTube channel, and its new location was given as the YouTube channel NyanCat.

-Remastering and sale as an NFT
+Sale as an NFT

-In February 2021, it was reported that the gif's original creator, Chris Torres, had created an updated version and sold it as a non-fungible token (NFT) for 300 ether, the equivalent of US$587,000 at the time of sale.
+In February 2021, it was reported that the GIF's original creator, Christopher Torres, had created an updated version and sold it as a non-fungible token (NFT) for 300 ether, the equivalent of US$587,000 at the time of sale.

 Reception

 The Nyan Cat music video reached ninth place in Business Insider's top ten viral videos of April 2011, with 7.2 million total views.
-The original YouTube video has received 199 million views as of 3 May 2023.
+The original YouTube video has received 205 million views as of 3 May 2023.
 Nyan Cat won a Webby Award in 2012 for "Meme of the Year".

 Due to the video's popularity, many new remixes and cover versions have been made, some several hours long.
 There are also ringtones, wallpapers and applications created for operating systems and devices, including a progress bar substitute for Windows which would show up in various places such as the file transfer progress indicator in Windows Explorer, following a request on the subreddit "Somebody Make This".
-Video games were developed for iPhone, iPad, Symbian, Android, Windows Phone, and HP webOS, and a variety of flash games such as "Snake" replicas using the cat's rainbow tail.
-"Nyan Cat Adventure", by 21st Street Games, is an officially licensed game.
+Video games were developed for iPhone, iPad, Symbian, Android, Windows Phone, and HP webOS, and a variety of flash games and mobile games such as "Snake" replicas using the cat's rainbow tail or endless runners like "Nyan Cat: Lost in Space".
+"Nyan Cat Adventure", by 21st Street Games is an officially licensed game.
 An officially licensed cryptocurrency entitled "Nyancoin" with the domain name nyanco.in (later nyan-coin.org) was launched in January 2014.